elvisimprsntr/siriproxy-redeye/README.md

 Third, you will need to manually use the REST API to extract the information you need to make changes to this plugin for your setup.

-Here is a short demonstration video: Coming soon…
+Here is a short demonstration video: http://www.youtube.com/watch?v=Q81HMnjCGb8

 RedEye
 ------